vkaszuba/01-portfolio/README.md

 ## Introduction
 My first project, implementing the basics of HTML, CSS, and Bootstrap.
-This is a portfolio with an About Me page, a Poprtfolio page that showcases my previous work, a Resume page, and a Contact form page.
+This is a portfolio with an About Me page, a Portfolio page that showcases my previous work, a Resume page, and a Contact form page.

 My inspiration was a simplistic and clean design, with my logo as the background to minimize additional noise.
 I added slashes next to the navigation options to call-back to how comments are added into JavaScript files.
 Although difficult to maintain, I wanted to keep a side-bar nav to create a drastic shift in design between small and large screens.

 ## Status
-The build is fulling functioning, and tested in every various screen size.
+The build is fully functional, and tested on every screen size.

 ## Implementation List
 - Basic HTML built out